SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 ### Run the application in PWM mode

 - CT Output-1 will produce a square wave (50% duty cycle).
-- CT Output-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1% at every 20 Milliseconds.
+- CT Output-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1%.
 - Connect logic analyzer to evaluation kit board's GPIO-29 & GPIO-30 for output-0 and output-1 respectively and observe the PWM waveforms.
 - Following prints will be observed on console: